The New Zealand Book Council's Writers Files

 How to get published

-The addition of any author to the Writers Files will be at the discretion of the Book Council’s Website Editorial Panel.
-In order to best manage our limited writing and editing resources, this selection panel will consider authors for a new intake twice a year, in December and June, and up to five authors will be added at these points.
-The minimum criterion for inclusion is that a writer has at least one book length publication through a widely distributed, reputable publisher or, in the case of dramatists and scriptwriters, critically acclaimed performances or productions.
-Further factors the panel will consider are:
+The addition of authors to the Writers Files is at the discretion of the Book Council’s Website Editorial Panel.
+In order to best manage our limited writing and editing resources, this selection panel considers authors for a new intake once a year, in December, and up to ten new authors are added.

-Exceptions to this intake process will be made if an author is participating in an event programme managed by the Book Council, such as Words on Wheels, the New Zealand Post Children’s Book Awards festival, or Writers in Schools.
+Exceptions to this intake process will be made if an author is participating in an event programme managed by the Book Council, such as Words on Wheels, Speed Date an Author, or Writers in Schools.
 For more information about becoming part of Writers in Schools, click here.

 Individual writer entries

-We aim to make writer entries follow the style of the Oxford Companion to New Zealand Literature.
-The Book Council endeavours to keep writer information as up-to-date as possible and aims to keep new titles and information for schools updated.
+The Book Council endeavours to keep writers' information as up-to-date as possible, particularly new books and awards, and aims to keep new titles and information for schools updated.
 Images will be added if they are major or nominated works, or at the discretion of the Book Council.

 Entries from the Oxford Companion to New Zealand Literature

 We are unable to alter the text of entries from the Oxford Companion to New Zealand Literature.
-We will, however, consider publishing updated information for you and we feel sure that the editors of the Companion will take these into account when preparing the next edition.
+We will, however, consider publishing updated information for you and pass any suggested alterations on to the editors of the Companion for consideration in their next edition.

 Updating your page

-If you have published new material, or you would like the Book Council to consider adding new information to your page, please email the Web Editor
+In many instances we rely on authors to advise us of any new work or material that is relevant to their Writers file.
+If you would like the Book Council to consider adding new information to your page please email the Web Editor